Pontryagin Maximum Principle - a generalization: Introduction

-The aim of our work is to extend the fundamental theorem of the theory of optimal control -- the Pontryagin Maximum Principle (PMP) -- to the setting of almost Lie algebroids.
-Our motivation comes from the theory of reductions of Lagrangian and control systems (see for instance \cite{vdS, LCMM, CHMR}).
-Some differential versions of the PMP in more general settings of this type have been already indicated in \cite{CM,Mar4,GG}, but the full version we present here is, to our knowledge, completely novel.
-We decided to present a version of the PMP for almost Lie algebroids (AL algebroids for short) -- more general than the version for just Lie algebroids -- as it potentially admits a wider spectrum of possible applications.
-This is the mathematical side of the problem, although it is not easy to find concrete applications in this general framework, since the standard thinking about control problems in more general geometric setting is to pass through a reduction.
-We believe, however, that one can find a natural examples of control systems on almost Lie algebroids in the context of constraints, as it has been done for {\it skew-algebroids} describing systems under nonholonomic constraints \cite{GLMM}.
+The aim of our work is to extend the fundamental theorem of optimal control -- the Pontryagin maximum principle (PMP) -- to the setting of almost Lie (AL) algebroids, geometrical objects generalizing Lie algebroids.
+Some differential versions of the PMP in similar settings have been already indicated in \cite{cortes_martinez,martinez_red_opt_ctr,GG_var_calc}, but the full version we present here is, to our knowledge, completely novel.